 How to make Hot Cross Buns overnight:

-- After mixing the dough, let it rise once and then form the buns.
-The formed buns can be refrigerated overnight.
+- After mixing the dough let it rise once and then form the buns.
+Place the buns in the pan and refrigerate overnight.

-If you love this recipe as much as I do, please consider giving it a 5-star review:
+If you love this recipe as much as I do, please consider giving it 5 stars.

 Hot Cross Buns